ruggeri/tech-notes/math/algebra.md

 the definition.

 We already showed that for any orthonormal matrix, the inverse is equal to its transpose.
 For a matrix with skew, the transpose `A\trans` does not properly invert `x`.

-Transpose flips across diagonal.
-A symmetric matrix is equal to its transpose.
+We say a matrix is **symmetric** if it is equal to its own transpose.

+`RR\trans`

+For **permutation matrices**, the transpose is also the inverse.

+**TODO**: I feel like I really don't understand the transpose here.

+## Ch3: Vector Spaces and Subspaces

+Vector space is a space closed under linear combinations.

+For a linear transformation, the *column space* defines all possible values of `Ax`.
+It is of course a vector space.
+Naturally, we can only solve `Ax=b` exactly when `b` lies in the column space.
+We can calculate the `span` of the columns, which is exactly the smallest vector space containing those columns.

+A matrix also has a *null space*; these are vectors mapped to the zero vector under the transformation.
+The zero vector is always in the null space, but the null space can contain more vectors.
+Note that the null space is itself subspace.
+If the null space has positive dimension, then we say the matrix is *singular*.

+Note: *dimension* is the size of the minimum size of a set of *basis vectors* that spans a space.
+All minimal sets of basis vectors have the same number of vectors, so dimension is well-defined.
+(Too lazy to prove this).

+A random matrix almost surely has *independent* columns; no column can be written in terms of the others.
+This is exactly when the nullspace has dimension zero.

+**Calculation of the Null Space**